Cataract surgery is an operation to remove your eye’s lens when it is cloudy.

 - The IOL implant may become dislocated, moving out of position.

-Cataract surgery will not restore vision lost from other eye conditions such as macular degeneration, glaucoma, or diabetic retinopathy.
 Your ophthalmologist will talk with you about the risks and benefits of cataract surgery.

 Cataract surgery costs are generally covered by Medicare if you are Medicare eligible.
 Private insurance usually covers cataract surgery as well.